 I bought the Casio Sport Watch W800H-1AV on Amazon in 2011 just before my first backpacking trip abroad.
 I knew I needed a reliable watch to keep track of time for train and bus schedules while I was traveling in Europe.
-Since then, I have worn this watch in almost 60 countries on 6 continents.
+Since then, I have worn this watch in over 60 countries on 6 continents.
 Needless to say, I’m really happy with it.
 Here’s my full review.

 This watch is excellent for travelers.
 Features include: